 - FRUIT – Before you automatically think “lameeee” as you read this idea, hear me out.
 I saw some hilarious and clever fruit treats like jack-o-lantern mandarin oranges or mini-ghost bananas (although probably best to save the peeled banana ghosts for a party platter).
 If you make it fun, then it feels less “lame.”
 And frankly, just writing this made me start to crave a little jack-o-lantern mandarin myself!

 - SMALL GIFTS – Instead of packaged candy, opt for handing out sustainable gifts.
 Here are a few options I know I would have been excited to choose from when I was a kid: mini paper puzzle/game books, tiny hemp bracelets, seed packets, polished rocks, crayons, sidewalk chalk, or just straight up money (I know from bribing my little brother as a kid, they’ll do anything for a coin or two).

 - DITCH THE PLASTIC PUMPKIN – Avoid purchasing a plastic pumpkin carrier.
 Instead, try stamping pumpkin shapes on a canvas re-usable bag or coloring an old, white pillow-case with vegetable dye.

 Eco Friendly Costumes

 - THRIFT – You already know how I feel about thrift stores shopping, and what better occasion to give it a try than Halloween?
 If you are having trouble finding the exact pieces you need in your local store, try searching on sites like Ebay for deals on accessories.
 Check out this list of thrifted Halloween costumes for ideas.

-- FACE PAINT – If your costume calls for it, try to choose an organic face paint or make your own
+- FACE PAINT – If your costume calls for it, try to choose an organic face paint or make your own face paint.